Palaksharma23/Google-Summer-of-Code-2022/README.md

    - https://github.com/moja-global/FLINT-UI/pull/301
    - https://github.com/moja-global/FLINT-UI/pull/299

-  ## Designing
+  ## Designing🌸
   After Migration, I worked on designing the components of UI library according to the Moja Global brand guidelines.
-  The designs can be found here
+  The designs can be found <a href="https://www.figma.com/file/QBccI5A8ATyV5L3dDe0KmY/Components?node-id=0%3A1">here</a>

-  ## Implementation & Documentation
+  ## Implementation & Documentation📝
   I did Implementation and Documentation of the UI library simultaneously, I have added various components in the UI library with each being fully customizable, and accessible.

   These are the Pull requests, I made for the Implementation and Documentation of the UI library